 - Processing Time.
 It may take several months to hear back from USCIS about your application.
 You can view current USCIS processing times for the Form I-765 on the USCIS website.

-- Application Fee: There is a $410 application fee to apply for severe economic hardship work authorization.
-It is possible to submit your application with a fee waiver instead of the $410, but historically the fee waiver has generally not be accepted.
+- Application Fee: If your application is postmarked before October 2, 2020, there is a $410 application fee for severe economic hardship work authorization.
+It is possible to submit your application with a fee waiver instead of the filing fee, but historically the fee waiver has generally not been accepted.

 - Employment Limitations: Severe economic hardship work authorization is limited to 20 hours per week while school is in session.
 Students may work more than 20 hours per week during official school breaks.

 - Adequate Documentation of Economic Situation: You should collect as much documentation about your current financial situation as possible in order to make a compelling case that you qualify for the authorization.
 The more documentation, the better.

 - Prepare documents you will need to upload in the Severe Economic Hardship I-20 Request Form

 - Letter of Explanation: Write a letter describing the unforeseen hardship and explaining your resulting financial need.
 Outline how you have been supporting yourself financially and how your financial circumstances have changed (since obtaining F-1 status) due to an unforeseen circumstance.
 Include why on-campus work is not sufficient to cover your expenses.

 - Other Documentation: Provide documentation of the unforeseen financial hardship (e.g., proof of currency devaluation, impact of COVID-19 pandemic etc.)

 - Submit the Severe Economic Hardship I-20 Request Form

 - ISSS will review the request and, if approriate, an advisor will create a new I-20 which recommends Severe Economic Hardship work authorization and issue a letter of support

 - ISSS will email these documents to you when they are ready